 Pregnancy And Dental Implants

-Why Dental Implant Surgery Should Wait
+Why Dental Implant Surgery Should Postpone?

-After the first trimester, pregnant patients are typically given the green light for routine dental treatments, such as fillings, crowns and root canals.
+After the first trimester, pregnant patients are typically given the green light for routine dental treatments, such as fillings, crowns, and root canals.

 Studies show that local anesthesia is completely safe during pregnancy.
 Dental implants, however, often require stronger anesthesia, which can be risky for the expectant mother or her unborn baby.
 Many procedures require x-rays also, another risk the ADA discourages during the first trimester.